-“Grief work” is not counseling, therapy, or social work.
-Grief is not a problem to be solved or a condition needing help.
+“Grief work” at Kids Hurt Too Hawaii is not considered counseling, therapy, or social work in that grief is not a problem to be solved.
 It is a natural and healthy part of being human.
-In grief work, we interact with people in similar ways that we interact with nature, showing respect, unconditional acceptance, and opening ourselves to the mystery of life.
+In grief work, we interact with people in similar ways that we interact with nature, showing respect, acceptance, and opening ourselves to the mysteries of life.

-We believe that a group model provides for the safest and most effective means for mentoring relationships with children and teens.
-Most of those who are in our peer groups say it is the first time they could talk about their situation or have met someone to whom they can relate.
+Studies show a peer group model provides for the safest and most effective mentoring relationships with children and teens.
+Most participants in our peer groups say it is the first time they could talk about their loss, or that they have met someone to whom they can relate.

 Caregivers are surprised when their children remind them so they won’t miss a group.
 Children ask to come on their birthdays and teens have told us they save up their feelings for the group having no one else in whom to safely confide (not an altogether good thing, but one that is addressed in building networks for youth participants).
 Parents and caregivers have expressed the deep appreciation they have felt for the relationships they form in the program, which have helped them walk through, and honor their own grief.